Everything you need to know about day-to-day life in the Netherlands!

 Public transportation card

-An alternative to the public transportation card, is the use of your debit card, credit card of phone.
-This method of payment is a lot newer but is now accessible almost everywhere.
+An alternative to the public transportation card, is the use of your debit card, credit card or phone.
+This method of payment is newer but is now accessible almost everywhere.
 Be aware though, you cannot claim any discounts by using this method.
 You automatically pay for a second-class ticket, at a full rate.

-When using the public transportation card, or your debit card, please always remember to check-in and out!
+When using the public transportation card, or your debit card, please always remember to check-in and check-out!

 Car